 Video: EDF unveils "Methane CH4llenge" VR experience to showcase climate solutions.

-Environmental Defense Fund (EDF) will debut the Methane CH4llenge, a new "find and fix" virtual reality experience, at the World Gas Conference to showcase how monitoring for methane leaks gives companies the ability to spot problem areas, identify savings opportunities, and measure their progress over time.
+Environmental Defense Fund (EDF) debuted the Methane CH4llenge, a new "find and fix" virtual reality experience, at the World Gas Conference to showcase how monitoring for methane leaks gives companies the ability to spot problem areas, identify savings opportunities, and measure their progress over time.

 - 80xShort-term warming power of methane over CO2.